-Below are several of the top ways that advisors are leveraging Riskalyze in their practice to delight clients and grow their existing book.
-These practices are used by advisors to coach clients for long-term success, understanding of risk, and ensuring both parties are on the same page throughout the years.
+Below are several of the top ways that advisors are leveraging Riskalyze in their practice to delight clients and grow their existing book of business.
+These practices are used by advisors to coach clients for long-term success, expand their knowledge of risk, and ensure both parties are on the same page.

 Our philosophy is that you are the hero within the greater story.
 We want you to delight your clients, take care of their long-term goals, and help them understand risk to a greater degree.

 Riskalyze assists you in not only the initial assessment of risk, but in the ongoing monitoring.
-For example, on your dashboard, you can quickly scan through your clients to identify who is aligned to their risk and who needs a review.
+For example, you can quickly scan through your clients to identify who is aligned to their Ris,k Number and who needs a review.

 A frequently used workflow is to periodically review the list and make notes about which clients to follow up with regarding their Risk Number, which portfolios have drifted out of alignment for your review, and which clients may be missing either their own Risk Number or a current portfolio.
 Some advisors add these in the CRM for the next client meeting or quarterly review, whereas others tackle it all in a day.